alirezagoli/ML-CKD/README.md

 # ML-CKD
-Diagnosis of chronic kidney disease
+Diagnosis of chronic kidney disease using machine learning.